 4. Training Costs

-Training ensures your bookkeeper is up-to-date with software like MYOB or Xero and GST compliance.
+Training ensures your bookkeeper is up-to-date with software like MYOB or Xero.
 This can cost around AU$1,000 to AU$3,000 annually.

 5. Office Space & Equipment